 - Did You Know?
 A Monthly Factoid from Library Assessment

-- Diversity, Equity, Inclusion, and Accessibility (DEIA) Meeting Minutes
+- Diversity, Equity, Inclusion, and Accessibility (DEIA) Update

 - Collection Development Committee Notes

 - Content Access Policy & Technology Meeting Minutes

 - Recognizing Excellence